-NYC Brain Injury Lawyers
+New York City Brain Injury Lawyers

-Traumatic brain injuries (TBI) can occur in nearly any type of accident.
+Traumatic brain injuries (TBIs) can occur in nearly any type of accident.
 Even a seemingly minor auto collision can cause sufficient trauma to result in serious brain injuries.
 Memory loss, trouble with motor skills and severe mood swings are just a few of the long-term complications victims can suffer from.
-When these injuries happen in accidents that occurred because of another person’s negligence, victims have the right to seek full and fair compensation.
+When these injuries happen in accidents that occur because of another person’s negligence, victims have the right to seek full and fair compensation.

 Proving the exact cause of a head injury can be extremely difficult, and insurance companies are often quick to deny these types of claims.
 By hiring a personal injury attorney who understands brain injuries, you place yourself in a much better position with regard to obtaining full and fair compensation for your injuries.
 At Edelman & Edelman, P.C., our New York brain injury lawyers offer our clients nearly 60 years of experience in the successful resolution of TBI claims.